labs42io/itiriri/README.md

 ```

 ### `prepend`
- Returns a sequence with given elements at the beggining.
+ Returns a sequence with given elements at the beginning.

 > Syntax
 ```ts